pnk-ltoc-892/videoTube-Backend/readme.md

     - Configure File Upload Middleware using multer
         -  'Storage' methods - used as a middleware
         - Route - file is coming/expected => use storage method

+## Phase 6: Routes & Controllers
+    - Basics Of How Structure Routes & Controllers